-This 3-day trip will lead us to the last part of TGR1 until Chiang Dao, the highest mountain range of Thailand.
+This 3-day trip will lead us to the last part of TMT01 until Chiang Dao, the highest mountain range of Thailand.
 From the jungle in the valley, we will run up to the highest summits and hill-tribe villages of Thailand.
 It’s steep, wild and magnificent.
-It’s a privilege to be there alone running in a fascinating area barely unknown from the tourists.
+It’s a tough trip with much elevation gain but what a privilege to run alone on wild trails in fascinating areas.

 Characteristics of the Trip

-After a long and slow climb, the village of Mong Ngo, with its bamboo houses nestling against the mountainside, appears at 1300m above sea level.
-The view all around is imposing and wide.
-We are surrounded by an ocean of greenery until we reach the lovely village of Kio Bua Ha.
+It’s a long and slow climb exposed to the sun and the mountains around.
+It’s both beautiful and tough as the sun begins to beat down.
+After one hour appears at 1300m above sea level the village of Mong Ngo located on a pass with its bamboo houses nestling against the mountainside.
+The view all around is now imposing and wide.
+For the next kilometers we are surrounded by an ocean of greenery until we reach the lovely village of Kio Bua Ha.

-After passing this village, the route follows a magnificent river during 10 kilometers.
-First it’s only a stream that runs in a wild jungle.
-Then it’s a big river alongside the famous Mae Taeng valley.
-After 4 kilometers finally we turn left to follow another stream and come back to the jungle until it comes out at a waterfall.
+After passing the village, the route follows a magnificent river during 10 kilometers.
+First it’s a stream that runs in gorges in a wild jungle.
+It’s not a trail anymore, we hike directly in the water.
+Progress is difficult and we must be careful.
+When finally the stream joins the big river of Mae Taeng, it’s getting easier until it comes out at a waterfall.

-On arrival at the village of Kup Kap, our overnight place, we get a wonderful and wide view over the valley of Mae Taeng.
-It’s a great reward after a steep 2k climb from the waterfall to reach this Lahu village located on a ridge at 1100m.
-We will enjoy the scenery until the end of sunset and before having dinner with a local family.
-We will sleep here in bamboo houses built in the purest traditional Lahu style.
+It’s now 4k and 600m up on a steep slope until the overnight place.
+On arrival at the village of Kup Kap, we get a wonderful and wide view over the valley of Mae Taeng.
+It’s a great reward after a difficult climb from the waterfall.
+This Lahu village is located on a ridge at 1100m. and offer a great scenery at sunset.
+We will have dinner and sleep at a local family in bamboo houses built in the purest traditional Lahu style.